maximedrn/opensea-automatic-bulk-upload-and-sale/README.md

 [![Multiprocessing](https://user-images.githubusercontent.com/91475935/166142605-8ce3d606-4b12-4b95-8f6d-20358dd41904.png)](https://maximedrn.gumroad.com/l/opensea-multiprocessing)

-With this Multiprocessing tool, you can upload and list your NFTs **twice as fast**.
+With this multi-processor tool, you can download and list your NFTs **two to five times faster**.
 It splits your file into two subfiles, one taking the odd indexes in the metadata file and the other taking the even indexes.
 Then two command prompts open and work like the main bot but at the same time.